Peanut punch is certainly a Trinidadian and Jamaican drink favorite. This recipe is made with peanut butter and takes about 10 minutes to prepare.

 - peanut butter: smooth or crunchy, it doesn’t matter as long as it blends well.
 You can also toast peanuts and grind them to make your own peanut paste for this recipe.

-- banana: ripe to overripe bananas are great here.
+- banana: ripe to overripe are great here.

 - evaporated milk: you can substitute with non-dairy options here like coconut, almond or another nut milk to make a vegan peanut punch.

-- optional additions: there are so many additional ingredients you can include in the punch.
-Try toasted oats, Angostura bitters, cardamom or ginger powder, chia seeds, ground flaxseed and granola.
+- optional additions: try adding toasted oats, Angostura bitters, cardamom or ginger powder, chia seeds, ground flaxseed and granola.
 Make it boozy with a little Caribbean rum too.
 The variations are endless and tasty!

 What does peanut punch taste like